abhisheknaiidu/awesome-github-profile-readme/README.md

 - [Spotify now playing card generator](https://github.com/kittinan/spotify-github-profile) - Generate your Spotify now playing card for your GitHub profile
 - [Markdown Badges](https://github.com/Ileriayo/markdown-badges) - Add badges to your profile.
 - [Latest Blog Posts and StackOverflow activity in readme](https://github.com/gautamkrishnar/blog-post-workflow) - Show your latest blog posts from any sources or StackOverflow activity on your GitHub profile/project readme automatically using the RSS feed using this Github Action
+- [GitHub Readme Medium Article Cards](https://github.com/Souravdey777/Github-Cards-External-Blogs) - Show your lastest articles from medium as Interesting Cards on you Github README.md
 - [GitHub Readme LinkedIn](https://github.com/soroushchehresa/github-readme-linkedin) - Get dynamically generated images from your LinkedIn profile on your GitHub readmes
 - [GitHub Readme Medium](https://github.com/omidnikrah/github-readme-medium) - Show your latest Medium article on your readmes!
 - [GitHub Readme StackOverflow](https://github.com/omidnikrah/github-readme-stackoverflow) - Dynamically generated your StackOverflow profile status on your GitHub readmes!